 There are priests, surgeons, and admirals all buried here.
-Along with Montesquious and the Duc du Crillon whose home became a luxury hotel in Paris.
+The Duc du Crillon, whose home became a luxury hotel in Paris, is also buried in this smallest cemetery in Paris.
 Check out a full list of who is buried in the Cimetière du Calvaire.

 4. The Magnificent Bronze Doors

 It feels exclusive.
 It feels special.
 Those bronze doors are rarely opened.
-On Toussaint, the bells of Sacré Coeur were pealing for a solid ten minutes as we stood in the tiny, ancient cemetery.
+On Toussaint, the bells of la Basilique du Sacré-Coeur (Sacré Coeur) were pealing for a solid ten minutes as we stood in the tiny, ancient cemetery.
 Standing amidst the moss-covered tombs, on uneven ground, amidst the overgrown shrubs, with the bells tolling made the most memorable of moments.

-If you are in the mood for more cemetery wandering, the Cimetière Saint-Vincent is close by.
-The Montmartre cemetery with all its resident cats is not too far away either.
+If you are in the mood for visiting Parisian cemeteries there are two within walking distance.
+The Cimetière de Saint-Vincent Paris is an 8-minute walk.
+The Montmartre cemetery with all its resident cats is a 15-minute walk.

 7. How To Get To The Cimetière du Calvaire

-The Calvaire Cemetery is located at 2 rue du Mont-Cenis in Montmartre, the 18th arrondissment of Paris.
+The Calvaire Cemetery is located at 2 rue du Mont-Cenis in Montmartre, the 18th arrondissement of Paris.

 By Métro: Line 12 to Abbesses

 By Bus: Bus #40 will drop you at Place du Tertre

 I hope you enjoy visiting the Cimetière du Calvaire as much as I did.